Niobium: Production

-The first industrial scale separation, developed by Swiss chemist de Marignac, exploits the differing solubilities of the complex niobium and tantalum fluorides, dipotassium oxypentafluoroniobate monohydrate (K2NbOF5*H2O) and dipotassium heptafluorotantalate (K2TaF7) in water.
+The first industrial scale separation, developed by Swiss chemist Jean Charles Galissard de Marignac, exploits the differing solubilities of the complex niobium and tantalum fluorides, dipotassium oxypentafluoroniobate monohydrate (K2NbOF5*H2O) and dipotassium heptafluorotantalate (K2TaF7) in water.
 Newer processes use the liquid extraction of the fluorides from aqueous solution by organic solvents like cyclohexanone.
 The complex niobium and tantalum fluorides are extracted separately from the organic solvent with water and either precipitated by the addition of potassium fluoride to produce a potassium fluoride complex, or precipitated with ammonia as the pentoxide: